eyalroz/gpu-kernel-runner/README.md

 ## <a name="example">Example: Executing a simple kernel to get its output</a>

-Consider the following kernel (bundled with this repository):
+Let's run the following simple kernel (also bundled with this repository):

 ```
 __global__ void vectorAdd(